end2you/end2you/README.md

                           --log_dir=ckpt/log
 ```

-The most important flags are the `--tfrecords_folder`, which specifies the directory where the tfrecords are saved, and the `--train_dir` which specifies where the training script saves checkpoints (this flag should be equal to the `--train_dir` flag specified when the training process started).
-In addition, it is good practice to set the `--log_dir` flag to be saved in the same folder as in the train one.
-For example, if `--train_dir=ckpt/train` (set when executing the training script), then you can set `--log_dir=ckpt/log` (set when the evaluation script is executed).
-If a flag is not specified in the execution command it will be initialised with the default value.

 **TensorBoard**: You can simultaneously run the training and validation.
 The results can be observed through TensorBoard.
 Simply run:

 ```
 (end2you)$ tensorboard --logdir=ckpt
 ```

-This makes it easy to explore the graph, data, loss evolution and accuracy on the validation set.
-Once you have a models which performs well on the evaluation set you can stop the training process.
+This makes it easy to explore the graph, data, loss evolution and performance on the validation set.

 ## Tutorial